CogTree: Cognition Tree Loss for Unbiased Scene Graph Generation: Experiments

 \subsection{Qualitative Analysis}

-We visualize several PredCls samples that generated by SG-Transformer (blue) and SG-Transformer+CogTree (green) in Figure \ref{fig:cases}.
-Even though SG-Transformer is the strongest baseline among the three, it still achieves remarkable improvement when equipped with the CogTree loss: (1) CogTree loss encourages the model to predict more accurate and discriminative relationships compared with the baseline.
-As shown in the first two rows, the baseline prefers to predict the reasonable but trivial head classes {\ttfamily on} and {\ttfamily near} due to the biased training, while our model precisely predicts the fine-grained and informative relationships like {\ttfamily parked on} and {\ttfamily in front of}.
-It mainly because that the CogTree loss effectively separates the concept relationships apart from the fine-grained ones in the coarse-fine layer.
-(2) CogTree loss enables the model to distinguish visually and semantically similar relationships, which is quite difficult for the baseline as shown in the last row.
-The baseline falsely predicts {\ttfamily walking on} as {\ttfamily standing on} since it can not capture the detailed difference between the two actions.
-Our model succeeds in such prediction by surpassing noises from all the irrelevant relationships and just focusing on semantically similar ones.
+We visualize several PredCls samples in Figure \ref{fig:cases}.
+SG-Transformer achieves obvious improvement when equipped with CogTree: (1) CogTree predicts more fine-grained relationships.
+As shown in the first two rows, the baseline mostly predicts the vague head classes {\ttfamily on} and {\ttfamily near} while CogTree predicts actions and locations like {\ttfamily parked on} and {\ttfamily in front of}.
+(2) CogTree accurately distinguishes visually and semantically similar relationships as shown in the last row.
+However, the baseline falsely predicts {\ttfamily walking on} as {\ttfamily standing on} and predicts {\ttfamily in front of} as {\ttfamily behind}, since flat classification cannot capture the detailed discrepancy.
+In summary, CogTree preferences towards fine-grained relationships instead of the vaguely biased ones.